 Azurite offers, a comprehensive built-in analytical catalog combining well, reservoir and boundary models.

-Additional capabilities include changing wellbore storage, vertical and horizontal (dual packer only) anisotropy.
+Additional capabilities include changing wellbore storage, multilayer, vertical and horizontal (dual packer only) anisotropy.

 Azurite includes constant as well as changing wellbore storage models to fit early time behavior.
 Changing storage models include Hegeman, Fair and Spivey.